 4. Organize Clear Workflows

-A major time killer is not knowing how to do certain tasks or how to prioritize tasks.
-Agents usually find themselves in a puddle of tickets with no system, to begin with.
+A major time killer does not know how to do certain tasks or how to prioritize tasks.
+Agents usually find themselves in a puddle of tickets with no system to begin with.
 Here, managers can swoop in and help their agents by defining transparent and effective workflows.

 5. Empower Your Agents

 Elaborating on the above point, it is important to realize that over-documenting everything also may create new problems.
 Surely, it is good to have your workflows and steps in place so agents know what to do and prioritize.
 But you also don’t want to restrict agents by implementing super rigid processes.

 Officials often get discouraged and frustrated and make meaningless actions to complete their work.
 On the contrary, when people feel enthusiastic and active in their jobs, they’re much more productive.
 Hence, you need to get them engaged in their jobs.
 Encourage employee participation.
 Listen to them, their ideas, their feedback, etc., because they are the ones who interact with the customers every day.
 They understand customer behavior better than anybody else.
 So, trust them.
 Equip them with the latest tools, information, customer engagement scenarios, and so on.
 This gives them the autonomy to do their jobs effectively.

 The culture of working long hours and doing endless work has been promoted since the beginning of time.
 It is not uncommon for support agents to feel burnt out.
 Most of the employees have experienced this in their jobs.